-The Marriott Bonvoy Boundless Credit Card is one of two Bonvoy cards offered by Chase, a card issuer that’s known for its top-of-class credit cards.
+The Marriott Bonvoy Boundless Credit Card is one of several Bonvoy cards offered by Chase, a card issuer that’s known for its top-of-class credit cards.
 On the whole, the card offers a lot of long-term value through rewards and various perks.
-And if you enjoy maximizing rewards, the card’s welcome bonus can be appealing.

 Although the card charges an annual fee, it more than makes up for it, even if you don’t use it as your primary credit card.